Pilot John Fuller, Raven 28 at Long Tieng. Crew Chief, Clyde Barr assisting in reloading rockets.

 The Chronicles Project is a 501(c)3 non-profit tax deductible organization.
 All book royalties are donated to charities named by the authors.
 For additional information contact John Fuller at firstname.lastname@example.org

 However the primary recipient is the EAPLS Scholarship Fund to support

 Hmong & Lao college students.
 Ravens.org

-This is Pakse Laos and the Raven who filmed this is Ken Thompson, he appears a number of times in this film.
+This video is Pakse Laos and the Raven who filmed it is Ken Thompson, he appears a number of times in this film.
 The sites are PS-26 and PS-38, Saravane and Attepau.
 Ken is Raven 58, he is seen looking at the two engine prop plane near the end.
 The diamond shaped military compound is at Saravane.
-Brings back memories, I was at Pakse with Ken, 69-70.
+Brings back memories, I was at Pakse with Ken, 1969-70. - Don Harp

 1971.
 Pakse Ravens in formation over Laos.
 Frank Kricker took this photo of Larry Ratts, Dunc Duncan and Jim Hix returning to Pakse, when they formed up after a hard day’s work.
 They landed after sunset (against orders from Vientiane) in formation and on a parking area because of stiff crosswinds blowing across the runway.